I was reading Matt Levine’s Money stuff today and was struck by a thought. He writes:

 Although there has been much recent discussion about public (permissionless) vs private (permissioned) consortium blockchains, there has not been much debate on the virtues of internal blockchains.

 This article is a gentle introduction to blockchain technology and assumes minimal technical knowledge.
-It attempts to describe what it is rather than why should I care, which is something for a future post.
+It attempts to describe what it is rather than why should I care, which is described in other posts.

 Shorter companion pieces to this are:

 Continue reading “A gentle introduction to blockchain technology”